Nightlngale/ASP.NET/OrderingFoodApp/README.md

 # Explanation

+Imagine that you are the president of a huge corporation with a staff of several hundred or maybe even a thousand people.
+Your main target is to make money.
+According to some research average employee spend more than expected time for lunch.
+In case where company has own dinner room, chefs prepare some much dishes to satisfy everyone, although they probably do not know which exactly each employee want.
-The goal of the project is to organise work on food court.
+The goal of the project is to organize work on food court.
 Every employee has section "Create order".
-In that secion they can choose 1 drink and 1 food.
-The employee "purchaser" has section "Orders" with list of orders(all or today`s)
+In that section, they can choose one drink and one food.
+After that all orders analyses and could be send to food court.
+Now chefs know what exactly cook and how to save money.

 # Technologies